Sjyhne/emotion_classification/README.md

 # Emotion Classification

-Emotion Classification based on a stream of images
+Emotion Classification based on a stream of images or audio